 What affects the size of the guarantee pension?

 The guarantee pension is calculated on the time you have resided or worked in Sweden, the EU/EEA or Switzerland (EEA is the EU countries as well as Norway, Iceland and Liechtenstein).

 If you have income-based pensions such as an income pension, widow's pension or a foreign pension, the guarantee pension is gradually reduced and is then completely terminated when you reach a certain level.
 Your marital status also affects the size of the guarantee pension.

 What does not affect the size of the guarantee pension?

 The size of the guarantee pension is not affected by whether you have a salary, capital or have other benefits paid to you from Sweden or another country, such as an occupational pension and a private pension insurance policy.

-It is important that you report changes, to make sure that you do not miss out on higher compensation or to ensure that you do not receive too much and become liable to reimburse money.
-Contact customer service to notify your changes.
+It is important that you report changes, in order to make sure that you do not miss out on higher compensation or to ensure that you do not receive too much and become liable for repayment.
+Please contact our customer service in order to notify your changes.